Linda Masarira

 Linda Tsungirirai Masarira is a Zimbabwean politician who served as a spokesperson for one of the smaller faction of the opposition parties in Zimbabwe, MDC-T led by Thokozani Khupe.

 Linda Masarira is also a human rights defender who is known for her role in advocating for democracy, equality, gender balance, women and girl child rights, inclusion and economic and political freedom for marginalized groups of society.
-She has formed her own political party known as LEAD.
+She is the founder and president of the Zimbabwean political party Labor Economists and African Democrats (LEAD) as well as a member of the group Political Actors Dialogue (POLAD).